 2A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
-Students may also take ENG 111 or an oral communication course: CST 100, 105, 110.
+Students may also take ENG 111 or an oral communication course: CST 100, CST 105, or CST 110.